askarahodov/xyops/docs/data-structures.md

 ## Job.single

-This is set to `true` by the scheduler when a job was launched from a "single-shot" timing configuration.
+This is set to `true` by the scheduler when a job was launched from a "single-shot" trigger configuration.
 Only used for UI hinting.

 ## Job.splugin

-This is set to a Plugin ID by the scheduler when a job was launched from a Plugin based timing configuration.
+This is set to a Plugin ID by the scheduler when a job was launched from a Plugin based trigger configuration.
 Only used for UI hinting.

 ## Job.label